-Use the SEEK DOWN button, or press the VR button on the radio and say "Previous Track," to jump to the previous music track on your cellular phone.
+Use the SEEK DOWN button, or push the VR wbutton on the radio and say "Previous Track," to jump to the previous music track on your cellular phone.

 Browse

 Browsing is not available on a Bluetooth® Streaming Audio (BTSA) device.
 Only the current song that is playing will display info.